-This report is for the period July 2017 to June 2018 by the Taranaki Regional Council (the Council) on the monitoring programme associated with the resource consent held by Westown Haulage Ltd (the Company).
+This report is for the period July 2018 to June 2019 by the Taranaki Regional Council (the Council) on the monitoring programme associated with resource consents held by Westown Haulage Ltd (the Company).
 The Company operates a cleanfill and wood waste site situated on Cowling Road at Hurdon, New Plymouth, in the Huatoki catchment.

-The report includes the results and findings of the monitoring programme implemented by the Council in respect of the consent held by the Company that relate to discharges of water within the Huatoki catchment.
+The report includes the results and findings of the monitoring programme implemented by the Council in respect of the consent held by the Company that relate to discharges to land within the Huatoki catchment.

 One of the intents of the Resource Management Act 1991 (RMA) is that environmental management should be integrated across all media, so that a consent holder's use of water, air, and land should be considered from a single comprehensive environmental perspective.
 Accordingly, the Council generally implements integrated environmental monitoring programmes and reports the results of the programmes jointly.
-This report discusses the environmental effects of the Company's use of water and land, and is the first annual report by the Council for the Company.
+This report discusses the environmental effects of the Company's use of water and land, and is the second combined annual report by the Council for the Company.